Spring Cleaning Got Your Back in Knots? Call Now! 317-730-6811

 Standing at the kitchen sink I was losing myself in the sunset falling over the ice-glistened cornfields.
 Feeling the cold air coming from the window sill I contemplated, “How far would I have to walk before freezing to death?
 How much more could it hurt?
 How long would it take to become unconscious?
 Would anyone ever find me?”

 I had been thinking of ways to end my life for several months now.
 I didn’t want my children to find me.
 Maybe if I walked out into the middle of a frozen corn field nobody would find me and my children wouldn’t have to know I wasn't strong enough to live with the indescribable pain that no-one else seemed to understand.
 One day I would just disappear and nobody would ever need to know what really happened.
 No body, no funeral.
 Just gone.
 (This is how a depressed mind works.)

 An hour later, sitting on my bed with the door locked, I poured every pill and every patch into a gallon bag.
 Fentynol Patches, Lidoderm Patches, Roxicodone, Tramadol, Lexapro, Vicodin, Xanax, Cymbalta, Neurontin, Xanaflex, Flexeril, Synthroid, and Prozac.
-I drove down a dark country road, parked my car, and spent several hours crying, gathering up enough courage to start swallowing what was in that gallon bag.
+I then drove down a dark country road, parked my car, and spent several hours crying, gathering up enough courage to start swallowing what was in that gallon bag.

 While sitting alone in my car, a memory flashed of a funeral I had officiated a year earlier.
 It was for my co-worker; I stood near her casket with her two older boys (12 & 17) seated to my left and her husband and 4-year old son seated in front of me on a small love seat clutching one another.

-I spent a week in the psych unit at the hospital.
+I spent almost a week in the psych unit at the hospital.
 I requested help getting off the medications given to me by a pain management doctor.
 Since they only work with depression on that unit, they had to call in a pain specialist to see if they could get me off the narcotics safely.
 If not, I would have to be transferred to another unit for observation while going through withdrawal.
 The specialist wanted to try a drug called Suboxone.
 He said it would allow me to stay in the psych unit by limiting the effects of withdrawal after the first 24 hours.
 He said I had to be off all the other meds for 24 hours then he would start the Suboxone before the withdrawal symptoms started taking effect.
 So we stopped all meds and I was to see him the next morning.

 Finally the doctor showed up and within 30 minutes of taking the Suboxone the nausea stopped, the chills and sweats stopped, the stabbing pains in the stomach stopped.
 And for the first time in 18 months the intense fibro pain was gone.
 I wasn’t sure if I was happy to be without pain or angry the pain management doctors put me here instead of treating me properly.
 It was several more days in the psych unit before I would go home.
 That is entirely another story in itself.

 The next six weeks I spent my days in the intensive outpatient therapy facility.
 Six hours a day, four days a week I was in intensive outpatient counseling.
 The pain was under control and I was no longer suicidal on a daily basis.
 At least for now I had the tools necessary to help myself.

-In January 2008 I had an appointment with Dr. Arbuck at Meridian Health Group to learn how to manage my pain and depression.
+In January 2009 I had an appointment with Dr. Arbuck at Meridian Health Group to learn how to manage my pain and depression.
 I was afraid to go.
 The last two pain centers just sent me to physical therapy and gave me prescription narcotics with anti-anxiety and anti-depressant medications.
 When the pain would get worse, they simply increased the meds and stopped the therapy.
 Pretty soon my body became dependent on the narcotics and they would stop working.
 So the cycle continued, they increased the meds until they stopped working again.
 I didn’t want to go through all that again.
 I wasn't strong enough to go through it again.

 Much to my surprise Dr. Arbuck and his assistant, Nicole, were convinced they could get me feeling better in about 2 months without narcotics.
 Dr. Arbuck promised it would not be easy and I would want to quit before those two months were over.
 He was right.
 I wanted to quit but more so, I wanted my life back!

 I did everything they asked of me.
 I started out with physical therapy, occupational therapy, and counseling.
-Dr. Arbuck created a combination of medications that worked with my body then made slight adjustments as needed.
+Dr. Arbuck created a combination of medications that worked with my body then made very slight adjustments as needed.
 They did x-rays on my legs, feet, hands, neck, and back.
 I had a sleep study and was fitted for cpap equipment.
 I saw a podiatrist, had injections, and was fitted for orthotics.
 I saw a neurologist for my sleep apnea and narcoleptcy.
 I saw an anesthesiologist for injection therapies.
 I spent time in the hyperbaric oxygen chamber, got trigger point therapy injections, x-ray guided injections for the deteriorated discs in my cervical spine, cranio-sacral therapy, I.V. therapy, and nutritional supplement infusions.
 I learned to use a TENS unit and ice massage.
 I still see different therapists as needed and my physicians’ assistant, Nicole, who monitors everything and tweaks medications as symptoms change.

 I am still compliant with all medications, treatments, therapies, and exercises.
 I know this will be a life-long process for me.
 But because of Dr. Arbuck (and his entire staff) caring enough to show each and every patient compassion and understanding, I have found that person inside of myself that I had lost.
-Because of Meridian Health Group I have a quality of life I thought was gone forever.
+Because of Meridian Health Group (IPC) I have a quality of life I thought was gone forever.

 From the day I got out of the hospital until the spring of 2011, I lived with my mother (for the first time since I was twelve years old).
 With the support of my father, clients, and friends, she cared for me for that entire first year.
 My father would pick me up and take me out for long talks over lunch.
 We spent a lot of time together reminescing and sharing.
-This too was part of the healing process.
+This was a huge part of my healing process.
 He and his wife would send me essential oils to ease the side effects of the medications and induce healing.
 My clients sent me cards of concern and gifts.
 One client even made me a blanket (that represented all my clients) to wrap myself in during my daily naps so I would know I wasn't alone.
 My community of family and friends came together to support the work I was doing to get my life back.